 When will scores be available for the new version of the SPEX?

-As mentioned above, examinees who take the new SPEX during the first few months will experience delays in receiving their scores (e.g., examinees who take the new SPEX late January 2019 will have their scores released in mid-April 2019.).
+Examinees who take the new SPEX during the first few months of 2019 will experience delays in receiving their scores (e.g., examinees who take the new SPEX late January 2019 will have their scores released in mid-April 2019, at the earliest.).
 This is necessary for us to complete the quality assurance procedures for the new version of the exam.
 Once the quality assurance process is complete, we will be able to resume the customary 2-4 weeks timeframe for reporting scores.

 Please note!
 We anticipate completing the new exam implementation process within the first 3 months of testing.
 However, low testing volume could delay completion of the process.
 Therefore, the 8-10 week turnaround for score reporting could potentially impact examinees who test within the first 4-5 months (January – May).